cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_3/Virtual_Routing_and_Forwarding_-_VRF.md

 Instead of having Cumulus Linux assign a table ID for the VRF table, you can specify your own table ID in the configuration.
 The table ID to name mapping is saved in `/etc/iproute2/rt_tables.d/` for name-based references.
-So instead of using the
-`auto`<span id="src-8362942_indexterm-984D3A9ED4D7C92BCAA350CB10AFD0CB">
-option above, specify the </span>table ID like this:
+So instead of using the `auto` option above, specify the table ID like this:

 ```